 What are other visual differences between cats and people?

-To compensate for these minor deficiencies felines have other visual advantages.
+To compensate for these minor deficiencies, felines have other visual advantages.
 Cats have eyes that are set more on the sides of the head, which allows them a broader range of peripheral vision than we have.
-The trade-off is a smaller range of visual acuity so cats don’t have the depth perception that we do.
+The trade-off is a smaller range of visual acuity so cats do not have the depth perception that we do.

-Also, cats have elliptical pupils that dilate to the max, allowing them to capture as much light as possible.
-They also have reflective cells under the retina which form the tapetum.
-The tapetum gives cats the “shiny eye” appearance and also improves their ability to see in dim light.
+Also, cats have elliptical pupils that dilate maximally, allowing them to capture as much light as possible.
+They also have reflective cells under the retina, which form the tapetum.
+The tapetum gives cats the “shiny eye” appearance and also improve a cat's ability to see in dim light.

 Cats also have more rod cells in the retina than their human friends.
 Rods are responsible for detecting motion, even small movements at great distances.
 So, when compared to humans, cats see better in dim light (dusk and dawn) and more accurately detect motion.